mbaumer/us_hep_funding/docs/_states/TN.md

 [Back to top](#top)
 ## TN-09 -- Rep. Steve Cohen (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TN-09)
 ### Committees
-Steve Cohen is the #12 Republican on the House Committee on Science, Space, and Technology
+Steve Cohen is the #12 Democrat on the House Committee on Science, Space, and Technology

-Steve Cohen is the #7 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Steve Cohen is the #7 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```